 A coordinated approach across six estuaries

-Launched in April 2016, the Regional Estuaries Initiative is a $20 million Royalties for Regions funded state government program to restore the function and improve the health of six estuaries in the South West (Peel-Harvey Estuary, Leschenault Estuary, Vasse-Wonnerup Estuary, Hardy Inlet, Wilson Inlet and Oyster Harbour).
+The Regional Estuaries Initiative is a $20 million state government program to improve the health of six estuaries in the South West (Peel-Harvey Estuary, Leschenault Estuary, Vasse-Wonnerup Estuary, Hardy Inlet, Wilson Inlet and Oyster Harbour).

 This is the biggest single investment the state government has ever made in managing the health of Western Australia’s regional estuaries.
 This funding will be supported by contributions and in-kind support from regional catchment groups, local governments and industry partners.

-Led by the Department of Water and Environmental Regulation, the Initiative will fund a range of on-ground works, including soil and water testing, farm effluent management upgrades, fencing, revegetation and drainage, as well as new science and modelling, regional capacity, employment and training.
+Led by the Department of Water and Environmental Regulation, the Initiative funds a range of on-ground works, including soil and water testing, farm effluent management upgrades, fencing, revegetation and drainage, as well as new science and modelling, regional capacity, employment and training.

 Our estuaries are under stress from a combination of: